dorkodu/sage.php/docs/type-system/schema.md

 # Lazy loading of types
-By default, the schema will scan all of your type, field and argument definitions to serve GraphQL queries.
+By default, the schema will scan all of your type, field and argument definitions to serve Sage queries.
 It may cause performance overhead when there are many types in the schema.

 In this case, it is recommended to pass **typeLoader** option to schema constructor and define all